Life insurance for firefighters & first responders

 Term life insurance rates for firefighters & first responders

-If you’re a firefighter or first responder and are involved in a more hazardous specialty during your day-to-day work, your rates may be closer to those in the right hand column below.
+If you’re a firefighter or first responder and you don’t do wildfire fighting, smoke jumping, or handling explosives, you could qualify the rates in the left hand column.
+If your job involves more hazards, your rates may be closer to those in the right hand column below.

 Keep in mind if you regularly participate in high-risk activities at work — like handling explosives — you may pay a flat extra fee in addition to your base premiums.